rouenlee29/about-me/_posts/2021-01-21-functions-are-not-ugly.md

   - Mathematics
 ---

-> Revisitng and rethinking functions.
+> Revisiting and rethinking functions.

 ### How interesting can a function be?